scouten-archive/pghr/README.md

 The benchmark results described below were run on my 2015-era MacBook Pro.
 Tests were always run for 10 seconds with a 2-second warm-up.
 Varying levels of parallelism were used and noted in the test results.

-I want to emphasize a performance correlation I've observed on update with size of the existing table, so I'm removing previous results.
-All results here are run with 10 parallel clients and a pool size of 40, which had been shown in previous tests to be among the "best" configurations.
+~~I want to emphasize a performance correlation I've observed on update with size of the existing table, so I'm removing previous results.
+All results here are run with 10 parallel clients and a pool size of 40, which had been shown in previous tests to be among the "best" configurations.~~

+With `Enum.random/1` removed from the test, this claim is disproven.
+Still seeing a constant difference between `pgbench` and Ecto, but there are leads to follow.

 ### Create Item Benchmark